 It is amazing to see how far science has come.
-So here is a list of 5 weirdest body parts that are actually grown in lab:
+So here is a list of 5 weirdest body parts that are grown in the lab:

 2. Nose in the forehead

-Vaginas have been grown in a lab and also have been successfully implanted into four teenage girls who suffer from a rare genetic condition which left them with underdeveloped genitalia.
+Vaginas have been grown in a lab and also have been successfully implanted into four teenage girls who suffer from a rare genetic condition that left them with underdeveloped genitalia.

 4. The stomach fingertip